Hair Loss NYC

 How much does hair loss treatment cost in NYC?

-The cost of treating hair loss in New York depends on which treatment option you need and how many treatment sessions you undergo.
+The cost of treating hair loss in New York depends on which treatment option you need, the type of healthcare provider from whom you seek treatment, and how many treatment sessions you undergo.
 Dr. Michele Green will consult with you about your hair loss, take a complete history, and a full examination.
 Based on the consultation and examination, the best treatment plan for your needs will be created.
 We will review the prices and procedures with you during your consultation.

 Is hair loss normal?